thrive-itcr/unet-segmentation/README.md

+# UNet-based segmentation algorithm

-# This repository contains code to integrate a UNet-based segmentation algorithm into the THRIVE framework
+This repository contains a UNet-based segmentation algorithm and wrapper code to integrate it into the THRIVE framework.